GasStationTV/docker-ansible-coding-exercise/README.md

 # GSTV Docker/Ansible Coding Exercise
 ## Overview
-We are asking you to build out an architecture to support a sample application
+We are asking you to build out an architecture to support multiple instances of a load-balanced sample application

 ## Submitting Your Work
 Please fork our repository and use a feature branch workflow while developing your functionality.
 When you are ready to submit your work make a [pull request against our repository](https://help.github.com/articles/using-pull-requests/).